Quinttin/BotDevelopment/README.md

    when settings are saved. `config.json` is ignored by Git to avoid committing secrets.

+### Equity-based protections

+The `trade_manager` section of the configuration now supports two optional
+fields:

+* `breakeven_profit` – amount of profit (USD) required on a position before its stop-loss is moved to break even.
+* `equity_profit_target` – total open profit (USD) at which all open positions are closed automatically.

 ## Models and data

 * Historical sample data is provided in `historical_seed.csv`.